NASA Rover ‘Runs Over’ Mars Face, Top UFO Expert Claims: See Photos Of New Face

 — Scott (@SCWBooks) March 14, 2017

-The face which Waring identifies as the deliberately created artwork of an ancient race of aliens either living or visiting Mars eons in the past is far from the first strange formation that he and other UFO experts have picked out by combing over the thousands of NASA photos transmitted by Curiosity and other Mars exploration vehicles.
+The face which Waring identifies as the deliberately created artwork of an ancient race of aliens either living or visiting Mars eons in the past is far from the first strange formation that he and other UFO experts have picked out by combing through the thousands of NASA photos transmitted by Curiosity and other Mars exploration vehicles.

 Also on Tuesday, Waring said that he spotted an ancient “dagger” on the Martian surface.